bealun/project-redux-quiz-giraffes/README.md

 # Redux quiz group project

-A interactive quiz built in teams with React.js and intro to Redux.
+A interactive quiz built in teams with React.js and intro to Redux 🦒🌸❓👩‍💻

 ## Code
 I've used: